fj-serrano/strip_plot_DB/README.md

 ### 3. Count the number of miRNAs in every database

-- The number of miRNAs in each database is determined using the local copies of each repository
+- The number of miRNAs in each database is determined using the local copies of each repository.

 ### 4. Graphical representations

-- The dataset's hybrid plots are generated
+- The dataset's hybrid plots are generated.